Whispering gallery at NY's Grand Central gets refit

-NEW YORK, July 11 (Reuters) - Grand Central Terminal’s famous domed whispering gallery will be renovated in a $450,000 project at the iconic New York landmark, officials said on Wed nesday, but the work will not affect the acoustical anomaly.
+NEW YORK (Reuters) - Grand Central Terminal’s famous domed whispering gallery will be renovated in a $450,000 project at the iconic New York landmark, officials said on Wednesday, but the work will not affect the acoustical anomaly.

 The tiled domes and vaults on the lower level of the commuter rail station were created by Spanish immigrant Rafael Guastavino, who arrived in New York in 1881.
 They carry sound across the arc of the ceiling, enabling visitors to whisper to each other from diagonal corners.